8 Do’s and Don’ts of Content Marketing

 Content marketing can be a highly effective tactic to capture attention and build awareness of your brand—when crafted and optimized effectively.
 If you’re thinking about adding it to your marketing strategy, follow these do’s and don’ts for writing and distributing content that performs well.

-1. DO tell a compelling story.
+1. DO tell a compelling story

 Writing an article for content marketing isn’t just a different medium for your corporate marketing messaging.
 It’s a way to show authenticity, inspire and/or educate readers, and make your brand relatable.

-2. DO have a great headline.
+2. DO have a great headline

 Start with a boring headline and that’s as far as readers will get.
 Instead try something that evokes an emotion: curiosity, humor, or fear (of missing out).
 For example, instead of “Invest in a Taco Bell Franchise” we chose “Why Taco Bell Is Nacho Average Franchise.”
 “How to” and listicle article (5 Ways to…) titles also perform well.

-3. DO write the story with specific topics and keywords in mind.
+3. DO write the story with specific topics and keywords in mind

-4. DO share the content.
+4. DO share the content

 Share via your company social channels, emails, website, newsletters, etc. to get your content in front of the most eyes.
-Don’t forget to ask everyone in your company—employees and franchisees—to share your content via their networks.
+Also ask everyone in your company—employees and franchisees—to share your content via their networks.

-5. DON’T “sell” your brand.
+5. DON’T “sell” your brand

-6. DON’T be too brief.
+6. DON’T be too brief

 Longer content performs better than shorter content.
 But DO be sure to break up long copy with subheads, bullets, numbered lists, images, etc. to make it easy to read.

-WordPressWordPress7.
-DON’T use “salesy” images.
+7. DON’T use “salesy” images

-8. DON’T expect leads immediately (or to come directly).
+8. DON’T expect leads immediately (or to come directly)

-The purpose of content marketing is not to generate direct leads; rather the purpose is to create brand awareness and build trust with readers as one component of your overall marketing strategy.
+The purpose of content marketing is not to generate direct leads.
+Rather, the purpose is to create brand awareness and build trust with readers as one component of your overall marketing strategy.
 The more articles you publish, the greater chance you have of influencing readers and driving traffic to your site over time.

 What You Need to Know About Topics and Keywords

 One of the other major benefits of content marketing is that you can optimize it for search engines (SEO).
 Google and other search engine algorithms are changing all the time, but it’s still important to identify topics and keywords that your audience is likely searching for.
-Those keywords should be included in your title, copy and meta description to help your post rank organically on the first page of Google.
-Keep in mind, however, that ranking near the top of the page doesn’t happen overnight, and rankings can change day to day.
+Those keywords should be included in your title, copy, and meta description to help your post rank organically on the first page of Google.
+Keep in mind, though, that ranking near the top of the page doesn’t happen overnight, and rankings can change day to day.

 Example of an SEO Optimized Story: